fusion809/fusion809.github.io-old/_posts/PL/programming-languages.md

 ### Go
 **Go**, or **golang**, is a programming language, initially developed by [Google](https://en.wikipedia.org/wiki/Google) employees, [Robert Griesemer](https://en.wikipedia.org/wiki/Robert_Griesemer), [Rob Pike](https://en.wikipedia.org/wiki/Rob_Pike) and [Ken Thompson](https://en.wikipedia.org/wiki/Ken_Thompson) (one of the original developers of Research Unix at Bell Labs).

+### Groovy
+**Groovy** is a programming language that is specifically designed to work on the Java platform, wherein it serves predominantly as a scripting language, that interfaces with Java to modify program behaviour, extract data, *etc.*

 ### Java
 **Java** is a cross-platform programming language, in its early days it was proprietary-licensed, until it was later released under the GNU GPL license.
-Java is one of the most popular programming languages in the world today.
+Java is one of the most popular programming languages in the world today, in fact, the TIOBE is currently ranking it number 1 for popularity, in the programming world.
+Java applications are usually compiled into its own instruction set called Java bytecode, that can then be run in a Java Virtual Machine  (JVM) regardless of the computer's architecture or operating system.
+This is what makes it cross-platform and this is key to its success.

 ### JavaScript
 **JavaScript** (**JS**) is a cross-platform web-oriented programming language that is used primarily for the purpose of controlling the behaviour of web pages.
+Despite this it can be used for non-web applications.
+For example, the text editor I am using to write this blog post, [Atom](https://atom.io), is written predominantly in JavaScript and its close relative, CoffeeScript.
+JavaScript was also used to write extensions for the Deepin Desktop Environment.

 ### Lua
 **Lua** is a lightweight programming language that is primarily used for scripting in web development applications.
 The two examples of its use that I have come across, personally (out of the hundreds out there), are its use to improve the efficiency of MediaWiki templates using the [Scribunto extension](https://www.mediawiki.org/wiki/Extension:Scribunto) and its use by the [Awesome Window Manager](https://en.wikipedia.org/wiki/Awesome_(window_manager)).